alpmestan/ghc.nix/README.md

 $ hadrian/build-cabal --docs=none
 ```

-HLS should also just work.
+hls should also just work.

 ## Cachix